emacsfodder/emacs-theme-editor/README.md

 The list of starter themes is held in  https://github.com/emacsfodder/emacs-theme-editor/blob/gh-pages/js/starter-themes.coffee if you'd like to add one, you can submit a pull request adding in the same format.

-To get the live theme you're editing in JSON format do: `JSON.stringify(App.live_theme)` in the Browser dev console.
+To get the live theme you're editing in JSON format do: `JSON.stringify(App.liveTheme)` in the Browser dev console.

 ## Quick roadmap (TODO list):